 1. Most legal work maintains systems of maldistribution, it does not transform them.
 Many people's interest in becoming lawyers is driven by the myth that changing law is the way to change lives.
-However, there is plenty of evidence that changing laws is not as central or as important as we are made to think.
+However, there is lots of evidence that changing laws is not as central or as important as we are made to think.
 In fact, in the face of large scale social movements demanding change, governments have often created laws that declare equality or neutrality in order to quell dissent and maintain the status quo to the greatest extent possible.
 Very often, legal change that emerges in these moments heavily compromises the demands of grassroots movements in ways that end up providing symbolic victory and possibly a small amount of material change to the least vulnerable of the group who the demands were about, but leave most people the same or worse off.
-US
+US law is fundamentally structured to establish and uphold settler colonialism, white supremacy, capitalism---the legal system will not undo these things.
+When we look at any radical movement in the US that wants to undo these things, whether its workers organizing about labor exploitation, women organizing against patriarchy, people of color organizing against white supremacy, people with disabilities organizing against ablism, people organizing against destruction of the earth, queer and trans people organizing against homophobia/transphobia, or anyone else, we can see that those movements most transformative demands were/are never met by law, and instead that law changes are usually created in ways to maximize the preservation of the status

-1 Dean Spade is an assistant professor at the Seattle University School of Law.
-He would like to thank Craig Willse, Carmen Gonzalez and Elana Redfield for their feedback on this text.
-2 Two sources I use on this point in my Law and Social Movements class are Angela Harris' "From Stonewall to the suburbs?: Toward a political economy of sexuality," William and Mary Bill of Rights Journal 14, pp. 1539-82 and Anders Corr's No Trespassing: Squatting, Rent Strikes and Land Struggles Worldwide (Chapters 4, 5, 6).
+1 Good reading sources on this point: Angela Harris, "From Stonewall to the suburbs?: Toward a political economy of sexuality," William and Mary Bill of Rights Journal 14, pp. 1539-82; Anders Corr, No Trespassing: Squatting, Rent Strikes and Land Struggles Worldwide (Chapters 4, 5, 6).
 Angela Harris' article very helpfully breaks down how Brown vs. Board of Education, a case that inspires many students to imagine that a lawsuit can change the world, was undermined by subsequent governmental and private changes that produced suburbanization and preserved and expanded racial segregation in the US.
-She warns those celebrating recent legal victories in cases concerning lesbian and gay issues that such victories may be just as thin, offering little relief from the violences of neoliberalism and instead making empty declarations about lesbian and gay equality that prop up existing relations of maldistribution.
 Anders Corr looks at examples of struggles for land and housing in the US and around the world and shows how legal change is ineffective on its own, sometimes undermines resistance strategies, and can only be useful at all as a limited tactic of broad mobilizations that rely on direct action.
-For the entire syllabus from this course, see deanspade.net/teaching.